Client Success Director

 Description

-The families who select Alpha surround themselves with trusted advisors across every area of their lives.
-You will be the one they've been missing.
+Families who select Alpha surround themselves with trusted advisors across every dimension of their lives.
+You'll become the one who's been missing from that circle.

-You will be the person they reach out to when uncertainty arises, when something doesn't feel quite right, or when they want to share a moment they know you'll appreciate.
-You'll develop familiarity with each family deep enough to sense what they need before they articulate it—and you'll possess the judgment and composure to address whatever they bring to you with discretion, warmth, and effortless ease.
-Over time, you won't simply be affiliated with their child's school.
-You'll become woven into the fabric of how they navigate this chapter of their family's journey.
+You'll be the voice they reach for when they're unsure, when intuition tells them something needs attention, or when they want to share a victory they know you'll appreciate.
+You'll understand each family deeply enough to sense what they need before they articulate it—and you'll possess the judgment and composure to address what they bring with discretion, genuine warmth, and seamless professionalism.
+Over time, you won't simply represent their child's school.
+You'll become woven into how they navigate this stage of family life.

-That level of trust isn't generated through a process.
-It emerges from presence—daily, steady, unhurried.
-You'll be a visible figure at morning drop-off and afternoon pick-up, at the evening gatherings that carry weight, and in the one-on-one exchanges that never appear on a calendar.
-You'll cultivate a community that families feel invested in protecting, where belonging feels natural and referrals occur because the experience justifies them.
+That depth of trust isn't produced by systems.
+It's earned through presence—steady, daily, and unhurried.
+You'll be a visible fixture at morning arrivals and afternoon departures, at the evening gatherings that count, and in the spontaneous one-on-one exchanges that never appear on any agenda.
+You'll create a community families feel invested in protecting, where connection feels natural and referrals emerge because the experience merits them.

-Alpha isn't structured like a traditional school.
-Students complete core academics in two hours daily through AI-powered applications, then dedicate the remainder of their time to public speaking, critical thinking, and real-world projects.
-No lectures.
-No busywork.
-Top 1% performance nationwide.
-The families who select it are investing in something they value—but belief requires ongoing care.
+Alpha operates outside traditional schooling frameworks.
+Students complete core academics in two hours daily via AI-powered applications, then dedicate remaining time to public speaking, critical reasoning, and applied projects.
+No traditional lectures.
+No filler assignments.
+Top 1% outcomes nationally.
+The families who commit are investing in a vision they believe in—but belief requires nurturing.

-You'll sustain that dialogue with every family, through every question, for the duration of their child's enrollment.
-If advocating for an unconventional model to discerning skeptics feels like a burden, this role isn't the right fit.
-If it sounds like the most compelling conversation you could be engaging in, continue reading.
+You'll sustain that dialogue with each family, through every moment of uncertainty, for the duration of their child's enrollment.
+If advocating for an unconventional approach to discerning skeptics feels burdensome, this position won't suit you.
+If it sounds like the most compelling work you could undertake, continue reading.

 What you will be doing

-• Take ownership of the relationship with every family on campus—the continuous, evolving relationship that ensures parents feel understood, not simply serviced
+• Take ownership of relationships with every family on campus—the sustained, evolving relationships that make parents feel genuinely understood, not merely accommodated

-• Identify concerns before they escalate into conversations, and address them with the discretion and social dexterity that preserves trust
+• Sense concerns before they surface as questions, and address them with the discretion and interpersonal skill that preserves trust

-• Maintain visible presence where families gather: morning drop-off (7–9am), afternoon pick-up (2–4pm), evening parent gatherings, and select weekend activities
+• Maintain visible presence where families gather: morning arrivals (7–9am), afternoon departures (2–4pm), evening parent functions, and select weekend activities

-• Develop a campus community with authentic depth—events, traditions, and points of connection that make families feel they belong to something worthy of protection
+• Cultivate a campus community with authentic depth—events, rituals, and moments that make families feel they're part of something worth safeguarding

-• Nurture parent advocates naturally, delivering experiences so reliably excellent that referrals emerge as the inevitable result
+• Develop parent champions naturally, delivering experiences so reliably excellent that referrals become an organic result

-• Sustain the ongoing dialogue about Alpha's AI-powered model with families managing screen time questions, skeptical relatives, and moments of uncertainty—not only during enrollment, but across their entire campus experience
+• Sustain the ongoing dialogue about Alpha's AI-powered approach with families managing screen time questions, skeptical relatives, and occasional doubts—not only during enrollment, but continuously throughout their campus experience

-• Recognize when a family isn't aligned with the community and manage that transition with the same care you apply to everything else—safeguarding the community is integral to serving it
+• Recognize when a family isn't a suitable match and manage that reality with the same care you apply to everything else—protecting the community is integral to serving it

-• Establish the systems and cadences this role demands in an environment where the framework is still taking shape
+• Establish the structures and routines this role demands in a setting where the blueprint is still evolving

 What you will NOT be doing

-• Overseeing enrollment—that falls under the Admissions Director's purview; your work commences when families join and deepens thereafter
+• Overseeing enrollment—that belongs to the Admissions Director; your work starts when families commit and grows deeper from there

 • Operating from behind a desk—your presence within the community defines the role

-• Adhering to standard 9–5 schedules—early mornings, late afternoons, and evening commitments are intrinsic to the position, not occasional demands
+• Maintaining standard 9–5 hours—early mornings, late afternoons, and evening commitments are integral to the position, not occasional add-ons

-• Relying on administrative infrastructure, established protocols, or a complete team—you function with significant autonomy and construct what's necessary
+• Relying on administrative infrastructure, established protocols, or a complete team—you function with significant autonomy and create what's needed

 Key responsibilities

-Serve as the trusted relationship anchoring every family's experience at Alpha.
-Maintain their confidence through challenging moments, develop a community where belonging feels substantial, and establish the conditions under which satisfied families transform into active advocates.
+Serve as the trusted relationship anchor for every family's Alpha experience.
+Maintain their confidence through challenging moments, cultivate a community where belonging feels meaningful, and establish conditions where satisfied families become enthusiastic advocates.

 Candidate requirements

-• 5+ years in a relationship role serving high-net-worth or ultra-high-net-worth families—private school admissions, luxury hospitality, philanthropy, or any environment where discretion, warmth, and social fluency were as important as capability
+• 5+ years in a relationship-focused role serving high-net-worth or ultra-high-net-worth families—contexts such as private school admissions, luxury hospitality, philanthropic advising, or any environment where discretion, warmth, and interpersonal fluency mattered as much as competence

-• Proven capacity to sustain relationships through challenging circumstances with sophisticated families and maintain trust throughout
+• Proven capacity to navigate relationships through challenging moments with sophisticated families while maintaining trust

-• Authentic presence and communication approach that builds confidence rapidly with affluent, high-expectation families—not polished in a way that feels rehearsed
+• Authentic presence and communication approach that builds confidence quickly with affluent, high-expectation families—polished without feeling rehearsed

-• Direct familiarity with independent, private, or non-traditional education—through professional experience or as a parent—that provides you credible standing when families challenge the model
+• Direct familiarity with independent, private, or non-traditional education—either professionally or as a parent—that provides credibility when families challenge the model

-• Sincere conviction in AI-powered education and the capacity to carry that belief authentically through years of parent relationships, not merely the enrollment phase
+• Sincere conviction in AI-powered education and the capacity to sustain that belief authentically across years of parent relationships, not solely during enrollment discussions

-• Availability for flexible hours: early mornings (7–9am), late afternoons (2–4pm), evening events 2–3x/month, and occasional weekend activities
+• Flexibility for non-standard hours: early mornings (7–9am), late afternoons (2–4pm), evening functions 2–3 times monthly, and occasional weekend engagements

 Nice to have

-• Private school or independent school background with a demonstrated history of family retention and community depth—not merely enrollment metrics
+• Private or independent school background with demonstrated success in family retention and community building—not merely enrollment metrics

-• A talent for designing experiences—events, moments, environments—where people feel they belong to something worthy of defending
+• Natural ability to design experiences—gatherings, moments, settings—where people feel they belong to something worth defending

-• Prior startup or early-stage experience where you built from the ground up and remained steady when circumstances shifted rapidly
+• Prior startup or early-stage organizational experience where you built from scratch and maintained composure amid rapid change

 Meet a successful candidate